electro-smith/oopsy/README.md

 ```

 - If the Daisy is plugged in via USB and ready to accept firmware (the two tact switches on the Daisy Seed have been pressed) then the oopsy script will upload the binary to the hardware (otherwise you'll get the harmless "Error '74")
 - Up to eight cpp files can be mentioned in the arguments; they will all be loaded onto the Daisy, with a simple menu system to switch between them.
-Use long encoder press then rotate to select (on Patch: long hold SW1 and press SW2 to select).
+Use long encoder press to go into mode selection, rotate until you get the app menu, and release.
+Now rotate the encoder to select the app, and short press the encoder to load it.
+(On the Patch, use SW1 long press to go into mode selection, SW2 to swich mode until you get the app menu, release SW1; then press SW2 to select app, and SW1 to load it.)
 - If the `watch` keyword is added to the oopsy.js arguments, it will re-run the process every time any of the cpp files change -- which is handy since gen~ will re-export on every edit.
 - For a custom hardware configuration (other than Patch/Field/Petal/Pod) you can specify a JSON file in the arguments.

 ## Installing